 In 2014 more social events were created, however pride still remained the big focus to foster awareness and recognition of the group.
 Two year-end parties concluded that year.

-In 2015 the group decided to become an official not-for-profit organization which it achieved in January 2016.
+In 2015 the group decided to become an official not-for-profit organization and it it achieved this through incorporation under Industry Canada’s Not-for-profit Corporations Act in January 2016.
+Along with this it established an approved set of Bylaws.
 Events were planned and published for the entire year.
 More communication to members was established via a monthly newsletter, which is sent out via email.

 In 2016 events such as ATC and aircraft factory tours, career expos, air shows, hikes and pub nights were added to broaden our range of activities, and in Toronto our first joint international event was held with a similar organization from the United States.
 Late in 2016 a nucleus for a social group in Calgary was established to continue the development of networking opportunities for LGBT Canadians passionate about aviation.